 Wheelchair Access to the Rides at Oktoberfest Munich

-Wheelchair users can use the cabins of the Big Wheel (Riesenrad) for the best views of the Oktoberfest Theresienwiese festival grounds.
+An increasing number of rides at Oktoberfest are accessible to disabled visitors.
+Wheelchair users may use the cabins of the Big Wheel (Riesenrad) for the best views of the Oktoberfest Theresienwiese festival grounds.
+A few further rides and fun fair booths are barrier-free including bumping cars.
 Most of the other rides are not able to accommodate wheelchairs.

 Oktoberfest in Munich is considered the largest folk festival in the world.
 In contrast to many spin-off festivals held in other cities and around the world, Oktoberfest in München is also considered a family-friendly event with 10% of Münchner visiting the Theresienwiese with children.